Positive Fandom: May the Toys Be With You!

 One of Palitoy’s biggest single variations takes centre stage as you enter the exhibition – a mint condition cardboard Death Star playset.
 Seeing this in pristine condition and populated with figures is a sight to behold, after having heard about it for so many years.

-Yet while the Death Star is immediately impressive, there’s much more to come…
+Yet while the Death Star is immediately impressive, there’s much, much more to come.

 I have little emotional connection to the original Star Wars figures, as by the time I was old enough to play with them there were much better versions of most of the characters available.
 That said, seeing all 21 original figures on an enormous card is quite something.

-The complete vintage Millennium Falcon gave me some first-hand guidance on how my yet-to-be-restored POTF2 Falcon should look…
+The complete vintage Millennium Falcon gave me a first-hand view on how my yet-to-be-restored POTF2 Falcon should look.
+Meanwhile, the Landspeeder provided an excellent example of the evocative box art of the original vintage line.

-After the Early Bird set, the first vehicles and a few select playsets the exhibition moves on to the real meat – the action figures!
+After these early releases, the exhibition moves on to the real meat: the action figures!

 The Empire Strikes Back collection hit me right in the feels.
 I was born in 1983 and so should have no recollection of the Six Pack box sets that triggered me, but seeing them again stirred something.
-The first set was made up of figures that I had, which makes me think that they may have been a discount bin purchase at some point in time…
+The first set (pictured above) was made up of figures that I had, which makes me think that they may have been a discount bin purchase at some point in the ’80s.

 Seeing the Return of the Jedi figures re-confirmed their spot as my favourites of the vintage line.
-Jabba’s Throne looks superb, and seeing it on display makes me want to track one down – and I imagine I’m not the only attendee to feel that way.
+Jabba’s Throne looks simply superb, and seeing it on display makes me want to track one down.
+I imagine I’m not the only attendee to feel that way.

 Topping it off, seeing so many Ewok toys together brought me joy on so many levels!

-The exhibit moves on to the original Power of the Force line, displaying the colourful last 17 figures and their coins in all their glory.
-The Woolworths 99p clearance grab bag of figures is actually how I remember the vintage Star Wars line in shops – and is enough to make anyone wish for a time machine…
+The exhibit moves on to the original Power of the Force line, displaying the “last 17” figures and coins in all their glory.
+The Woolworths 99p clearance grab bag of figures is actually how I remember the vintage Star Wars line in shops.
+Seeing it today is enough to make anyone wish for a time machine!

 This is vintage Star Wars at its finest.

 Seeing these images in full size is like walking into an uber-collector’s mansion showroom.
-Everything has space to be admired, including a stunning (not to mention enormous) Return of the Jedi poster.
+Thanks to Leicester New Walk’s amazing gallery space and organisation, guests have enough room to admire everything.
+This includes a stunning (and enormous) Return of the Jedi poster.

-Of particular note is the space dedicated to artist Tom Chantrell.
-I’d not heard his name before but it turns out he was the man responsible for the main Star Wars poster – one of my favourite pieces of art of all time.
+Of particular note is the dedication to artist Tom Chantrell.
+I’d not heard his name before but it turns out he was the man responsible for the main UK Star Wars poster.
+This was the design I grew up with and remains one of my favourite pieces of art of all time.

-I’d read about the different prototypes Kenner had produced for the original Power of the Force line before Lucasfilm shut production down, so their existence wasn’t a surprise.
+The concepts themselves weren’t a surprise; I’d read about the different prototypes Kenner had produced for the original Power of the Force line before Lucasfilm shut production down.
 But to actually see a vintage Sandtrooper and Bantha was nothing short of awesome.

-The surprise wasn’t diminished when I later found out these were not prototypes, but actually fan-made customs of what a continued Kenner line could have looked like.
-It’s yet another reminder of how creative Star Wars fans can be at their best…
+I was even more surprised to later find out that these were not prototypes, but actually fan-made customs of what a continued Kenner line could have looked like.
+It’s yet another reminder of how creative Star Wars fans can be at their best.

 Matt Fox and Leicester New Walk Museum have put together an incredible love letter to vintage Star Wars toy collecting.
 If you’re nearby and can attend before the end of the month I cannot recommend it highly enough.

-May The Toys Be With You runs until October 28th 2018.
+May The Toys Be With You ran until October 28th 2018.